ParkerH98/OklahomaStateUniversity/README.md

 ### About
 -----
-Repo for the group B OS group assignments.
+Repo for the group B OS assignment.
+This is a client/server program that uses socket connections, IPC via pipes, and multithreaded file searching to search a database for a query and send it back to the client.